 How to Make Carrot Top Pesto…

-I start by adding 1/2 cup of walnuts and two peeled garlic cloves to the bowl of the food processor.
+Add 1/2 cup of walnuts (or other nuts) and two peeled garlic cloves to the bowl of the food processor.

 How to Store Carrot Top Pesto…

-It also freezes very well so if I made more than we can eat fresh, I add it to half-pint mason jars, close the jar with a freezer lid and store it in the freezer where it will last for months (I usually use all of my frozen food within a year).
+It also freezes very well so if you made more than you can eat fresh, Just add it to half-pint mason jars, close the jar with a freezer lid and store it in the freezer where it will last for months (I usually use all of my frozen food within a year).

 How to Use Carrot Top Pesto…